airplanes | animals | architecture | art | auto | boats | famous | cool ads | funny pics | food | futurism | gadgets | history | japan

 According to Wikipedia: "The SST became known as "the airplane that almost ate Seattle."
 Boeing was a major economic force in the region, and was stretched so thin that a billboard was erected that read, "Will the last person leaving Seattle - turn out the lights?"

 "The High-Speed Research (HSR)" program was also canceled by NASA in 1999:

 (image credit: NASA)

-"Concorde" resides in a museum (appropriately in Seattle):
+("Concorde" resides in a museum; appropriately, in Seattle)

-NOTE: one of the most glamorous flights of French Concorde was during the full solar eclipse in 1973 - as a flying scientific laboratory.
+By the way, one of the most glamorous flights of the French Concorde was during the full solar eclipse in 1973 - as a flying scientific laboratory.
 This page has a few more pictures.

 (image credit: NASA)

 But it's not the end of the story: meanwhile, in the remote & mysterious Russia...
 The new and improved TU-444 keeps the dream alive, and then some!